rkt/rkt/Documentation/getting-started-guide.md

 # Getting Started with rkt

 The following guide will show you how to build and run a self-contained Go app using rkt, the reference implementation of the [App Container Specification](https://github.com/appc/spec).
+If you're not on linux, you should do all of this inside the rkt Vagrant.

 ## Create a hello go application